leedMx/CodeKata/README.md

 ### Sections of the code

 - I included this README.md to practice my markdown.
-- There should also be a REPRODUCE.md doc somewhere where I can take notes of everything I've done, as to prevent me for forgetting some important steps
+- There is also [REPRODUCE.md](/REPRODUCE.md) where I take notes of the steps for the repo.

 ### Goals (Not in order of importance)